ItalianG0urmet/GourmetClicker/README.md

+⚠ This program is deprecated.
+I created it some time ago to explore Java GUI functionalities.
+A NEW VERSION is now available in C++.
+[Click here to access it](https://github.com/ItalianG0urmet/GourClicker-plus-plus). ⚠

 # Autoclicker Java

 A simple autoclicker written in Java in just 2 days.
 This project was created to practice working with GUIs and includes adjustable options, including a mode designed to simulate human clicks.